kidaak/BEClonalEvolutionNSAID/README.md

  Kostadinov RL, Kuhner MK, Li X, Sanchez CA, Galipeau PC, et al. (2013) NSAIDs Modulate Clonal Evolution in Barrett's Esophagus.
 PLoS Genet 9(6): e1003553. doi:10.1371/journal.pgen.1003553

- Copyright (C) 2013  Rumen Kostadinov
+Copyleft (C) 2013  Rumen Kostadinov

  This program is free software: you can redistribute it and/or modify
  it under the terms of the GNU General Public License as published by